-Our selective and academically rigorous forty-eight credit, three-year program is designed to provide talented writers with the opportunity to work closely with both outstanding faculty and gifted peers to strengthen their craft, develop their literary aesthetics, enrich their understanding of existing traditions and compositional possibilities, and to participate actively in the life of the literary community at large.
+For over three decades, VCU’s selective and academically rigorous forty-eight credit, three-year program has provided talented writers with the opportunity to work closely with both outstanding faculty and gifted peers to strengthen their craft, develop their literary aesthetics, enrich their understanding of existing traditions and compositional possibilities, and to participate actively in the life of the literary community at large.

 The primary tracks are poetry and fiction, and admission is highly competitive.
-In addition to the poetry and fiction workshops, there are courses available that focus on writing drama, nonfiction, and screenplays, as well as courses that provide practical experience in editing.
+In addition to the poetry and fiction workshops, there are courses available in creative nonfiction and screenplay writing, as well as courses that provide practical experience in editing and publishing.
+MFA students may utilize the dual genre concentration to major in more than one area (i.e., fiction and creative nonfiction, or fiction and poetry).

 The basic requirements to complete the MFA degree program are simple and straightforward, and include twelve semester hours of writing workshops, twelve hours graduate literature courses, and six to twelve hours of thesis work.
 Thesis hours enable students to produce a substantial creative writing thesis, a requirement of graduation.